bunji2/cv/README.md

 # cv
-opencv samples of GoLang, C, and C++ for my study.
+OpenCV samples of GoLang, C, and C++ for my study.